PBLab/ca-analysis-bloodflow/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to calcium_bflow_analysis's documentation!
+Welcome to PBLab's Calcium Analysis documentation!
 ===================================================

-This package contains many useful scripts for analysis of calcium data.
+This package is a library which contains many useful scripts for analysis of calcium data.
 The functions in this package shouldn't be used in one order.

 .. toctree::
    :maxdepth: 2